-Running the shutdown program requires that you have "SM", "OP", "PM", "NA" or "NM" capability, or be logged on as MGR.THREEK.
+You must have "SM", "PM", "OP", "NA" or "NM" capability to run the shutdown program, or you must be logged on as MGR.THREEK.

-Note: This should become part of your system shutdown and full backup procedures.
+Note; This should become part of your system shutdown and full backup procedures.
 The DeskLink gateway should normally be shut down during full backups (you should really shut down the network services on your system during a full backup so your network configuration files get backed up -- the DeskLink job will abort if network services are shut down while it is logged on).
 Running the shutdown program will start an orderly shutdown process of the background job and all its son processes, insuring the integrity of its data structures and database.

-To automate the shutdown process, run the shutdown program in a batch job.
-Follow it with a pause of up to 2 minutes (:PAUSE 120) to allow the background job to terminate normally.
-Then follow that with your network shutdown commands (NSCONTROL and NETCONTROL stop commands) if required.
-If the background job is stuck for any reason, shutting down the network software will cause it to terminate immediately.
+To automate the shutdown process, running the shutdown program in a batch job, (preferably followed by a pause of up to 2 minutes to allow the background job to terminate normally), then possibly followed by your NSCONTROL and NETCONTROL stop commands, which will force the background job to terminate if it was stuck for any reason.
 Following the backup or during system start-up procedures, re-stream the background job (AFTER the network services have been restarted).
+For example: